sblantipodi/firefly_luciferin/README.md

 no stutter, very small usage of resources.
 DDUPL is accessed via [JNA](https://github.com/java-native-access/jna) using the [GStreamer bindings for Java](https://gstreamer.freedesktop.org/bindings/java.html).

 ## Deep integration with your OS
-Thanks to the Java Foreign Function and Memory API, Luciferin is deeply integrated with your operating system through a series of bindings to native libraries.
+Thanks to the `Java Foreign Function and Memory API`, Luciferin is deeply integrated with your operating system through a series of bindings to native libraries.
 This guarantees maximum efficiency and compatibility.

 ## Contribute
 You can contribute to Luciferin by: